To Master This Art

 Why Build This Framework

 As a beginner, I found myself struggling to grasp existing frameworks like actix-web and Rocket.
-When I attempted to rewrite a Go web service in Rust, every framework seemed more complex than those in Go.
-Rust already has a steep learning curve—why make web frameworks even more convoluted?
+When I attempted to rewrite a previous Go web service in Rust, each framework seemed more complex than those available in Go.
+Given Rust's already steep learning curve, why complicate web frameworks further?

-When Tokio released Axum, I was thrilled, thinking I could finally stop maintaining my own web framework.
-However, in practice, Axum's apparent simplicity masked excessive type gymnastics and generic definitions.
-Writing even a simple middleware required deep Rust expertise and verbose, obscure boilerplate code.
+When Tokio introduced the Axum framework, I was thrilled, thinking I could finally stop maintaining my own web framework.
+However, I soon realized that while Axum appeared simple, it required extensive type gymnastics and generic definitions.
+Crafting even a basic middleware demanded deep Rust expertise and writing copious amounts of obscure boilerplate code.

-Thus, I decided to continue maintaining my own framework—one that's intuitive, feature-rich, and beginner-friendly.
+Thus, I decided to continue maintaining my unique web framework—one that is intuitive, feature-rich, and beginner-friendly.

 Is Salvo Right for You?

-Salvo is simple yet powerful, arguably the most capable in the Rust ecosystem.
-Despite its strength, it remains easy to learn and use, sparing you the pain of unnecessary complexity.
+Salvo is simple yet comprehensive and powerful, arguably the strongest in the Rust ecosystem.
+Despite its capabilities, it remains easy to learn and use, sparing you any "self-castration" pains.

-• For Rust beginners: CRUD operations are commonplace, and with Salvo, they feel as straightforward as in frameworks like Express, Koa, Gin, or Flask—sometimes even more abstract and concise.
+• Ideal for Rust beginners: CRUD operations are commonplace, and with Salvo, such tasks feel as straightforward as with frameworks in other languages (e.g., Express, Koa, Gin, Flask).
+In some aspects, Salvo is even more abstract and concise.

-Hyper handles much of the low-level work, making it a solid foundation.
-Salvo builds on this with a powerful, flexible routing system and essential features like Acme, OpenAPI, and JWT Auth.
+Hyper handles many low-level implementations, making it a reliable foundation for general needs.
+Salvo follows this approach, offering a powerful and flexible routing system alongside essential features like Acme, OpenAPI, and JWT authentication.

-Salvo unifies Handlers and Middleware: Middleware is a Handler, attached via hoop to a Router.
-Both process Request and may write to Response.
-Handlers take three parameters:
+Salvo unifies Handlers and Middleware: Middleware is a Handler.
+Both are attached to the Router via hoop.
+Essentially, they process Request and may write data to Response.
+A Handler receives three parameters: Request, Depot (for temporary data during request processing), and Response.

 use salvo::prelude::*;